 About COWBOYS ARE MY WEAKNESS: STORIES (Stories, 1994)

 In Pam Houston's critically acclaimed collection of strong, shrewd, and very funny stories, we meet smart women who are looking for the love of a good man, and men who are wild and hard to pin down.
 "I've always had this thing for cowboys, maybe because I was born in New Jersey.
 But a real cowboy is hard to find these days, even in the West," says the narrator in the title story of Pam Houston's critically acclaimed collection.
-In these strong, shrewd, and very funny stories, we meet smart women who are looking for the love of a good man, and men who are wild and hard to pin down.
-Our heroines are part daredevil, part philosopher, all acute observers of the nuances of modern romance.
-They go where their cowboys go, they meet cowboys who don't look the part—and they have staunch friends who give them advice when the going gets rough.
+Houston's heroines are part daredevil, part philosopher, all acute observers of the nuances of modern romance.
+They go where their cowboys go; they meet cowboys who don't look the part—and they have staunch friends who give them advice when the going gets rough.
 Cowboys Are My Weakness is a refreshing and realistic look at men and women—together and apart.